TheOdinProject/curriculum/react/getting_started_with_react/react_components.md

 )
 ~~~

-And just like that, you've successfully imported and used your first custom-made component, congratulations!
+Remember that `<Greeting />` should be capitalized!
+Try using lower case for the import, function name and component and see what happens.
+Otherwise, just like that, you've successfully imported and used your first custom-made component, congratulations!

 ### Assignment